teamforus/foundation/manuals/development/issue-improvement-proposal.md

 When this succeeds and the improvement proposal is accepted for implementation, it is time to create an epic.

 ### How to turn an improvement proposal into an epic.
-We use zenhub for creating epics.
 The epic should be created in the general repository, while the tasks should be created in the Forus and Me repositories.
+The links to the tasks should be added to the epic.